 What Additional Requirements Must Attorneys and Lawyers Fulfill?

 Attorneys and lawyers must complete law school to earn their JD degrees.
-During this time, they have the opportunity to study specialized legal fields such as family law, intellectual property law, or tax law.
+During this time, they have the opportunity to study specific legal fields such as family law, intellectual property law, or tax law.

 After receiving the JD, aspiring attorneys must pass the bar exam in the jurisdiction, or state, where they intend to work.
 For example, if an attorney wants to practice law in Arizona, they must take the bar exam in that jurisdiction.